 - When the buy-in occurs, call the other utility companies to change billing name (i.e., sewer, water, electricity, gas, garbage, etc.) to the new entity or owner.

 - Have the landlord, if applicable, sign the lease assignment agreement.

 - Inform staff and help reassure their job security, because the buyer or partner really needs their help.
 Seller supplies a list of employee benefits and any accrued vacation.
-If accrued benefits and/or accrued vacation is owing, this needs to be reconciled on the closing date.
+If accrued benefits and/or accrued vacation is owed, this needs to be reconciled on the closing date.

 - Have a copy of all accounts receivable on the date of closing.

-- Initially hold staff meetings weekly, then bimonthly.
+- Initially hold staff meetings weekly, then later bimonthly.
 Conduct daily 10-15 minute morning huddles to go over the day’s schedule.

 - Spend time with patients to help understand their expectations.
-Ask the patient after their appointment: Is there anything we can do to make your visit more pleasant?
+Ask the patient after their appointment: Is there anything we can do to make your visit more pleasant.
 Call the patient after their appointment to see how they are doing.

 - Conduct one-on-one interviews with staff members to understand their needs and concerns.

 28. If I don’t think I am quite ready to buy, what should I be doing now to prepare for a practice transition?